aismar/shift-add-multiplication-10-bit/README.md

 ## Verification

-The design was verified through a complete digital IC design flow.
+Apart from the implementation of a **testbench** to verify the functional simulation, the design was verified through a complete digital IC design flow.
 More specifically, with the help of **Cadence Genus** the *logic synthesis* is performed for both 7nm and 45nm technologies to analyze timing, power, and area .
 Additionally, the design was *placed and routed* using **Cadence Innovus**, passing Connectivity and Design Rule Checks (DRC).
 The *logical equivalence* between the VHDL source and the synthesized netlist was confirmed via **LEC**.
 Finally, it was tested with an **Xcelium** testbench using various inputs to confirm mathematical accuracy for functional simulation.

 ## Conclusion